sciZer0/7/v/README.md

-<h1>9 &nbsp Incentives for Contributors</h1>
+<h1>9 &nbsp Cluster</h1>

-On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard since they may be recieving generous donations – up to $5 million annually per person.
+On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators, each of which can be rotated by users and therefore constantly is competing for their position very hard because they may be recieving very generous donations – up to $5 million annually per person.

 > Generous donations:<br>
 > Up to $5 million annually per person.